2nd Edition – Published January 2017

 My name is Andrew Hallam.
-I’m a high school teacher and personal finance columnist.
+I’m a high school teacher, personal finance columnist and global nomad.

 When I was in my late 30s, I had built a one million dollar investment portfolio – on a high school teacher’s salary.